yvvki/bunup/docs/docs/guide/typescript-declarations.md

 Bunup automatically generates TypeScript declaration files (`.d.ts`, `.d.mts`, or `.d.cts` depending on your output format) for your library, making it fully type-safe for consumers.

 ::: info
-Currently, Bunup uses [typeroll](https://github.com/arshad-yaseen/typeroll) for TypeScript declarations generation and bundling until Bun's native bundler supports declaration generation.
+Bunup uses [typeroll](https://github.com/arshad-yaseen/typeroll) for super fast TypeScript declarations generation and bundling.
 :::

 ::: tip